Win at the Grocery

 • Identify when the low pricing is and when it is likely to happen again.

-• Spend more money and take advantage when prices are low.
+• Spend more money and take advantage when prices are low, and spend less when prices are higher.

-• Buy enough quantity to last until the next low.
+• Buy in enough quantity at rock bottom pricing to last until the next low.

-• Store said groceries until the next great low pricing.
+• Store your groceries properly (pantry, fridge, freezer) until the next great low pricing.

-While there are several cyclic lows to watch (seasonality is one) pricing is seldom lower than pre (and sometimes post) Holiday sales.
-Either way, the highly competitive grocer wants to get you in the door with a few great specials, wants you to pick up one or two of the items on a deep special, and wants you to pick up all the items you’ll need that aren’t at a great sales price.
+While there are several cyclic lows to watch (seasonality is one), pricing is seldom lower than pre (and rarely post) Holiday sales.
+Either way, the highly competitive grocer wants to get you in the door with a few great specials, hopes you’ll pick up one or two of the items on a deep special, and wants you to pick up all the items you’ll need – even if they’re not at a sales price.

 Think of it as “skipping along” from sale to sale, from Holiday to Holiday, stocking up, and knowing there are plenty of both seasonal and Holiday sales to get you by.
 Then fill in with other items as they’re on sale and plan ahead as needed.